tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 ### 9. Instructor Do: Simulation of Stock Price Trajectory (10 min)

 This activity exemplifies the use case where a Monte Carlo simulation can be applied to a historical dataset such as daily closing stock prices, given the assumption that daily closing stock prices have a normal probability distribution.
-Stock datasets will be pulled in from the IEX API and used to generate a Monte Carlo simulation-based off a normally distributed random process using the dataset's calculated average and standard deviation of daily returns.
+Stock datasets will be pulled in from the Alpaca API and used to generate a Monte Carlo simulation-based off a normally distributed random process using the dataset's calculated average and standard deviation of daily returns.

 **Files:**